Exchange rate of the Swiss franc to the euro, pound and USD

 We recommend the Wise debit card because it's cheap and easy to understand.

-Wise (formerly TransferWise) offers an online bank account which can hold many currencies.
+Wise (formerly TransferWise) offers an online bank account that can hold many currencies.
 A low fee is charged when converting money from one currency to the other.
 They charge the actual exchange rate, while most banks charge a lower rate in order to keep the difference themselves (a hidden fee).
-Wise has no fees on spending money from any of the currencies in your account.
+Wise has no fees for spending money from any of the currencies in your account.

 Using Wise in Switzerland

-Once you return home, convert your remaining Swiss francs balance back to your home currency (low fee).
-Again, you can wait doing so until the exchange rate is best for you.
-Of course you can also skip this step and hold on to your Swiss francs until your next trip.
+6. Once you return home, convert your remaining Swiss francs balance back to your home currency (low fee).
+Again, you can wait to do so until the exchange rate is best for you.
+Of course, you can also skip this step and hold on to your Swiss francs until your next trip.

 How we deal with Swiss francs ourselves